WicksGroup/pyhy/README.md

 Follow the formatting (using comma separated entries for materials with multiple elements) used in existing columns.

 ### Viewing Data
 `view_hyades_GUI.py` is a GUI to explore the output of a Hyades simulation.
-Launch it with 'python view_hyades_GUI.py' and use the onscreen buttons to load a file and view different variables.
+Launch it with `python view_hyades_GUI.py` and use the onscreen buttons to load a file and view different variables.
-There are options for viewing lineouts, running simple animations and saving data.
+There are options for viewing lineouts, creating simple animations, and saving data.
+See the section on Plotting Hyades under Command Line Interfaces for more graphics.
 The options to save static figures and export a .csv of the data on screen are built into the GUI.
 Saving animations requires ffmpeg installed.

 ---
-#Command Line Interfaces for:
+# Command Line Interfaces for:

 ### Running Hyades
 `run_hyades.py` is a command line interface to run multiple Hyades simulations.